mar10/wsgidav/docs/source/user_guide_configure.rst

   * or `JSON <https://www.json.org/>`_ syntax inside a wsgidav.json file

 .. note::
-   The three supported file formats are just different ways for the CLI to generate a Python dict that is then passed to the :class:`~wsgidav.wsgidav_app.WsgiDAVApp` constructor.
+   The two supported file formats are just different ways for the CLI to generate a Python dict that is then passed to the :class:`~wsgidav.wsgidav_app.WsgiDAVApp` constructor.